Google Pixel 9a vs. Pixel 8a: More than a facelift

 The Pixel 8a was the first A-series phone to offer seven years of software updates.
 So, while it's impressive that the $500 Pixel 9a will get seven OS updates and seven years of monthly Pixel Drops, the Pixel 8a did it first.

 In other words, upgrading to the Pixel 9a from the 8a won't feel especially different from a software perspective.
-It's the same stock, bloatware-free UI, close integration with Google apps, and Gemini features that Pixel owners are used to.
+It's the same stock, bloatware-free UI, close integration with Google apps, and Gemini features that Pixel owners are used to — except for on-device Gemini Nano tools that require a mainline Pixel with more RAM.

 Google Pixel 9a vs. 8a: Should you upgrade?

 There's no doubt that the Pixel 9a is a superior phone to the 8a in both distinct and subtle ways.
-But anyone who buys the best cheap Android phone of 2024 (the Pixel 8a) might not want to spend another $500 so soon unless you're particularly impressed with one of the Pixel 9a preorder deals with a trade-in.
+But anyone who bought the Pixel 8a might not want to spend another $500 so soon, unless you get a good trade-in deal.

 Michael L Hicks